feedzai/brushable-histogram/README.md

   |
   |\_ .storybook - This is the place of the storybook configurations (you should not need to change this often)
   |
-  |\_ src - Here you should add the source code and the unit tests
+  |\_ src - Source files including unit tests and the default scss
   |
-  |\_ stories - Here you should add the different stories for this component (Story Book)
+  |\_ stories - Stories that showcase the usage of the component.
 ```
 ## Develop process